 Ian shook his head knowing he was being ignored.
 Pushing the local paper across the cafe’s table, he banged the headline, and raised his eyebrows.
 Burying his face into the steaming hot tea, Mikey shrugged…

 “Can’t see nothing – my glasses have steamed up, innit”

-Supressing a shudder, Ian knew Jim was trying to get under his skin with that “innit”.
+Supressing a shudder, Ian knew Mikey was trying to get under his skin with that “innit”.
 Sure he was a bit of an old fusspot about the English language, but really.
 And he was certain Mikey knew full well he was trying to be serious.
-Pulling the paper back, he took a big slurp of his tea before reading aloud …
+Pulling the paper back, he took a big slurp of his tea before reading aloud…

 “Yellow warning – Storm Barbara smashes Sussex”

 When he’d talked about it a few days ago, Mikey said that Barbara was working hard at “playing nice” as he called it.
-Cooking his favourite meals, not picking a fight, laying off the sarcasm, making an effort with the house, and even started to wear the good underwear which only ever meant one thing.
-But Ian sensed it wasn’t working.
+Cooking his favourite meals, not picking a fight, laying off the sarcasm, making an effort with the house, and even started to wear the good underwear – which only ever meant one thing.
+But Ian had a sense it wasn’t working.

 Last night Mikey had said she’d threatened “to stop playing nice if he didn’t behave”.
-Lo and behold, this morning, there was this storm … It didn’t make any sense, but Ian just knew in his water.
+Lo and behold, this morning, there was this storm… It didn’t make any sense, but Ian felt it in his waters.

 Mikey laughed and promised Ian.
 Yeah he called him “an old worry wort” but Ian had done what he could.
-Leaving his share on the table, he headed off home to the missus.
-But as he walked out the cafe, something caught in Mikey’s throat and he began to choke …
+Leaving his share of the bill on the table, he headed off home to the missus.
+But as he walked out the cafe, something caught in Mikey’s throat and he began to choke…

 © Debra Carey, 2020